ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 If you are building a VM from scratch, then you should do a full RHEL update to pick up updates since the release of the RHEL image you are using for the initial install.

 It is assumed you have configured your VM with yum repositories.
+See [Yum Repository Configuration](yum-repository-configuration.md)

 1. Do a yum update (`yum -y update`) - This gets all the latest patches for everything already installed.